priscilapower/reebee/README.md

 ### Getting Started
-The first step is to create and run the development environment by running the following command from this directory:
+The first step is to create the development environment by running the following command from this directory:

 ```
-docker-compose -f docker/docker-compose.yml --env-file docker/sample.env up --build
+docker-compose -f docker/docker-compose.yml --env-file docker/.env up --build
 ```

-This command will start our service, and the API will be available on the host:
+This command will start the service, and the API will be available on the host:

 ```
 http://localhost:8080